ZahraKiashemshaki/Rice_Image_Dataset---CNN/README.md

 - Efficiently loads images from subdirectories while handling hidden files and varying file formats.

 ### Data Preprocessing
-- Resizes all images to uniform dimensions.
+- Resize all images to uniform dimensions.
 - Normalizes pixel intensities for better model performance.
 - Splits the dataset into training, validation, and testing subsets.